Your Rights After an Arrest in Dallas County: Everything You Need to Know (Step-by-Step)

 Police can search you incident to arrest, but you should still clearly state that you do not consent to searches—especially for vehicles, homes, or phones—so your lawyer can challenge unlawful searches later.

-Michael & Associates handles all types of felony and misdemeanor charges, including DWI, DUI, drug DWI, marijuana DWI, drug charges, assault and domestic violence, theft, and shoplifting.
+Michael & Associates handles all types of felony and misdemeanor charges, including DWI, DUI, drug-related DWI cases (including marijuana-related impairment allegations), drug chargesassault and domestic violence, theft, and shoplifting.

 Michael & Associates is currently accepting clients across the Dallas / Fort Worth area, including Collin, Denton, Ellis, Rockwall, and Tarrant counties.